Information for private guardians

 Guardianship is an important responsibility.
 To be appointed as a private guardian you need to:

-• Agree to act as guardian
+• agree to act as guardian

 When may a guardian be needed?